KamenBlackRX/PortifolioRNN/README.md

 ```

 3.**Instalation**
-Marvin use all tensorflow deps. but they're are bundled in setup script so no need worry about.
+Builder use all tensorflow deps. but they're are bundled in setup script so no need worry about.
 Just type this command on system console.

 ```shell
 (env) python setup.py install